jordantrizz/zshbop/kb/mysql.md

 CREATE USER 'automysqlbackup'@'127.0.0.1' IDENTIFIED BY 'secure-password';
 GRANT SELECT, SHOW VIEW, LOCK TABLES, EVENT ON *.* TO 'automysqlbackup'@'localhost';
-GRANT SELECT, SHOW VIEW, LOCK TABLES, EVENT ON *.* TO 'automysqlbackup'@'127.0.0.1' FLUSH PRIVILEGES;
+GRANT SELECT, SHOW VIEW, LOCK TABLES, EVENT ON *.* TO 'automysqlbackup'@'127.0.0.1' GRANT EXECUTE ON sys.* TO 'automysqlbackup'@'localhost';
+GRANT EXECUTE ON sys.* TO 'automysqlbackup'@'127.0.0.1';
+FLUSH PRIVILEGES;
+FLUSH PRIVILEGES;
 EXIT;
 ```